matthewmturner/Udacity/DataStructuresAlgos/DataStructures/Project2/EfficiencyAnalysis.md

 The time complexity mainly comes from the calculation of the hash.
 A LinkedList type structure was used (but calling the nodes Blocks instead) which allows for O(1) operation time separate from the computation of the hash.

-The space complexity primarily comes from the amount of data to be stored in the block.
-There is a fixed size amount from the date stamp and the hash but the data size will drive most of the Blocks size.
+The space complexity primarily comes from the amount of data to be stored in the block, so O(n) where n is the size of the data.
+There is a fixed size amount from the date stamp and the hash but these are constants and drop out from big O notation.
+The data size will drive most of the Blocks size.

 ## Problem 6: Union and Intersection